Back to Blog

 Step 2: Validate Your Outbound Headers

-Oftentimes, deliverability bouncestamps occur because sending headers are misconfigured, causing receivers to suspect spoofing.
+Often, deliverability bouncestamps occur because sending headers are misconfigured, causing receivers to suspect spoofing.

 • Audit your email routing paths with the Header Analyzer.